Learn | Bioaugmentation and natural beneficial bacteria

 Frequently asked questions about beneficial bacteria

-About Beneficial Bacteria N, C, PS, PW, 1B and 5B
+About Beneficial Bacteria N, C, EQUINOX, 1B and 5B

 Q: I’ve added the products but the ammonia is not coming down or the water stays green -why?